UTexas80/splGoldenDeathX/README.md

 1. To provide a glimpse of Starpharma's performance circa 2002-01-02.
 2. To examine the Golden Cross, Death Cross and No Cross Trading Strategies to discern their profitability.

 Design: This site is developed using a reactive framework thereby allowing a dynamic interaction with any of the input variables.
 Therefore, whenever the date is updated the corresponding entries will be dynamically updated as well.

+Software: The dashboard was developed in R V 3.6.3 using RStudio 1.2.5042 as the IDE

+Packages:

 Layout: The dashboard is divided into two sections.